Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   (1-based) such as 'urlbar_1'.
 For each key, it records the counter of the impression or click.
   Note that these scalars are shared with the TopSites on the newtab page.

-contextual.services.quicksuggest.*
-  These keyed scalars record impressions and clicks on Quick Suggest results, also called Firefox Suggests results, in the address bar.
-The keys for each scalar are the 1-based indexes of the Quick Suggest results, and the values are the number of impressions or clicks for the corresponding indexes.
-For example, for a Quick Suggest impression at 0-based index 9, the value for key `10` will be incremented in the `contextual.services.quicksuggest.impression` scalar.

-  The keyed scalars are:

-    - ``contextual.services.quicksuggest.impression``
-      Incremented when a Quick Suggest result is shown in an address bar engagement where the user picks any result.
-The particular picked result doesn't matter, and it doesn't need to be the Quick Suggest result.
-    - ``contextual.services.quicksuggest.click``
-      Incremented when the user picks a Quick Suggest result (not including the help button).
-    - ``contextual.services.quicksuggest.help``
-      Incremented when the user picks the onboarding help button in a Quick Suggest result.

-contextservices.quicksuggest
-  This is event telemetry under the ``contextservices.quicksuggest`` category.
-  It's enabled only when the ``browser.urlbar.quicksuggest.enabled`` pref is true.
-An event is recorded when the user toggles the ``browser.urlbar.suggest.quicksuggest`` pref, which corresponds to the checkbox in about:preferences#search labeled "Show suggested and sponsored results in the address bar".
-If the user never toggles the pref, then this event is never recorded.

-  The full spec for this event is:

-    - Category: ``contextservices.quicksuggest``
-    - Method: ``enable_toggled``
-    - Objects: ``enabled``, ``disabled`` -- ``enabled`` is recorded when the pref is flipped from false to true, and ``disabled`` is recorded when the pref is flipped from true to false.
-    - Value: Not used
-    - Extra: Not used

 Obsolete probes
 ---------------